bryanliujiang/SHF-Cardea-Parser/README.md

 # **Troubleshooting**

-**NOTE:** Some solutions may require running the custom mode of this program to initialize more advanced parameters (see Advanced Setup; Custom Mode).
+**NOTE:** Some solutions may require running the custom mode of this program to initialize more advanced parameters (see Advanced Setup section; Custom Mode).

 Below are some of the issues that may arise from this program.
 If an issue is not addressed, report it to the SHF tech administrator.
 All these suggestions